hoppersroppers/courses/navyCTF.md

 ## Legal Stuff
 Unsurprisingly, in this course you will learn some things that could be used to do bad things.
 You might not think they're bad things at the time, and they might seem like funny pranks, but the laws against hacking are very vague.
 Even more importantly, you probably have a security clearance, and having a pile of felonies you have to admit to is not a great look and will complicate your paperwork.

-In the US, the law that surrounds this stuff is the Computer Fraud and Abuse Act.
+In the US, the Computer Fraud and Abuse Act (CFAA) is the most important law concerning hacking to consider.

 Basically, all you need to know is that every computer is a protected computer and that it is a crime to intentionally access a computer or account without authorization or to exceed authorized access.